What is the Statute of Limitations for Personal Injury Claims in NC?

 The NC statute of limitations personal injury filing deadline is critically important.
 If you miss the deadline, you may be out of luck.
 When plaintiffs file a personal injury claim after the statute of limitations runs out, the first move by the defendant is likely to be an immediate motion to dismiss the case.
 Unless there is valid legal cause to allow the claim to move forward, the court is likely to dismiss the case.

 Simply put, this means you will not be able to recover compensation for your injuries.
 The merits of your case will not actually be heard.
 Instead, a plaintiff who fails to take action in the required amount of time will lose their entire case on a legal technicality.
 Please do not let this happen to you or to your loved one.
 If you were hurt in an accident in Eastern North Carolina, it is imperative that you consult with a Greenville personal injury lawyer as soon as possible.

 Why Does North Carolina Have a Statute of Limitations?

 The rationale is that courts should not decide disputes using stale evidence.
 The statute of limitations gives injured victims an incentive to get into court promptly, which also provides notice to the defendant that he or she should preserve evidence as well.

 After the passage of several years, people’s memories begin to fade and documents and other physical evidence can go missing.
 It is very hard to reconstruct what happened 5 or 10 years after the event, so the statute of limitations will cut off a person’s ability to sue.

 Speak to a Greenville, NC Personal Injury Attorney Today

 At Dawson & Albritton, P.A., our North Carolina personal injury lawyers fight tirelessly to protect injured victims.
 If you or your loved one was injured as a result of the carelessness or recklessness of another party, our legal team can help.
-For a free, no obligation consultation, please contact our Greenville law office today at 252-752-2485 or 1-800-261-9681.
+We have brought many successful wrongful death cases and are prepared to put our experience to work for your benefit.